What does a ticket to LACMA include?

 I joined at the Student, Individual, or Dual level and did not receive a plastic card.

-We do not issue plastic membership cards at the Student, Individual, or Dual membership levels—your Mobile Member Card app, or a photo ID, is all you need to visit the museum.
+We do not issue plastic membership cards at the Student, Individual, or Dual membership levels—your digital membership card, or a photo ID, is all you need to visit the museum.

 How many membership cards do I get?

 In an effort to be more environmentally friendly and direct more membership support to museum programs, we no longer issue plastic membership cards at the Student, Individual, and Dual levels.
-Members at these levels can check in at the Ticket Office with a photo ID or our Mobile Member Card app.
+Members at these levels can check in at the Ticket Office with digital membership cards or a photo ID.

 At the Friend level or above, you will receive a plastic membership card.
 If you have specified a second member on your membership record, you will also receive a second card with their name on it.
 If you have not specified a secondary person, you will only receive one card, but you may still use benefits for yourself and a guest every time you visit the museum.